About The Agile Dictionary

 Impediment

-In Scrum, any obstacle preventing a developer or team from completing work.
-One of the three focusing questions each member of a Scrum team answers during the daily Stand Up Meeting is: What impediments stand in your way?
+In the scrum framework, any obstacle preventing a developer or team from completing work.
+One of the focusing questions each member of a scrum team answers during the daily stand-up meeting is: What impediments stand in your way?

 Impediments may include such things as: